WasatchPhotonics/SPyC_Writer/README.md

 # SPyC_Writer
 A writer for the Thermo Galactic SPC file format, written in Python.
 Only outside library used is numpy.
 The remainder of libraries used all come from the python standard library.
+Other outside libraries are used for testing, but the core module does not use them.

 The module has been cross validated using https://github.com/rohanisaac/spc and [spectragryph](https://www.effemm2.de/spectragryph/) by parsing the output file and verifying it matches what is expected.